ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-08-sci-nonfi-venomous-research.markdown

 The study’s authors state that GLP-1’s function is highly consistent in animal evolution, “[having] been identified in a range of vertebrate species.”
 One of those species is the platypus; GLP-1 is found in both its digestive tract and venom.
-However, with the platypus, GLP-1 is metabolized in an entirely different method, making it almost entirely unaffected by the protease enzymes at work in other species.
+However, with the platypus, GLP-1 is metabolized using a different method, making it almost entirely unaffected by the protease enzymes at work in other species.

 One of the many unusual facts about platypus venom is that it isn’t used against prey, or even mainly against predators.
 Venom production is highest during mating season and only males have venom glands.
 The idea being that